jeking3/bdde/README.md

 # Boost Docker Development Environment (BDDE)

-Provides a docker container for development of Boost that is easy to use and accelerates development and debugging:
+Provides a docker container for development of Boost that is easy to use and accelerates development, testing, and debugging:

 - Containers marked 'complete' include all optional dependencies for boost to build completely.